OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-06.md

 For it is impossible for those who have once been enlightened, who have tasted the heavenly gift and have become partakers of the Holy Spirit,

 ## Hebrews 6:5
-and have tasted the goodness of the word of God and the powers of the age to come,
+and have experienced the richness of God's word and the powers of the age to come,

 ## Hebrews 6:6
 and then have fallen away, to be restored again to repentance, since they are crucifying the Son of God all over again and subjecting Him to public disgrace.